chamilo/chamilo-lms/plugin/h5p/README.md

 This plugin is only compatible with Chamilo version 1.11.10 and above.

 This plugin allows you to create H5P resources directly from inside Chamilo, using the Open Source H5P library.
+Once enabled and set to the pre_footer region, a new H5P logo will appear in the documents creation, exclusively in the learning path document creation interface (don't look for it anywhere else at this point).

 However, it is still very limited at this stage: the H5P files are created in a common directory for all teachers.
 This means all teachers can re-use contents of others (which is good) but also that all teachers can remove contents of others (which is bad).

 We hope to be improving this in the future, but we will not be able, in future versions, to assign content created in this version to the correct teacher.